-And so combine those three points together and we get the big picture of the gospel that Paul was probably trying to explain to the Jews.

-We get the good news that the kingdom of God is characterized by perfect peace, love, harmony, justice, and eternal life.
-King Jesus has brought that kingdom of God here through his resurrection.
+That's how we know that Jesus is the king of the eternal kingdom of God, because he's risen from the dead.
+And so, combine those three points together and we get the big picture of the gospel, the good news, that the kingdom of God is characterized by perfect peace, perfect love, harmony, justice, and eternal life.

-And therefore, the hope of the resurrection, the hope of eternal life and eternal peace and love and justice is already fulfilled in Jesus.
-It's here and we can enjoy it if we follow Jesus the king.
+King Jesus has brought that kingdom of God here through his resurrection, resurrection, and therefore the hope of the resurrection, the hope of eternal life and eternal peace and love and justice is already fulfilled in Jesus.

-That's the big picture of the gospel.
-Now, Paul took the whole day from morning until night to explain that to the Jews.
+It's here.
+It's available for us now.
+We can enjoy it in Jesus.
+That's the good news.
+That's the gospel.
+Paul took the whole day from morning until evening to explain that to the Jews from the Old Testament.

-[12:07] But these days, people won't allow you to have that time from morning till evening.
-Hey, explain to me the gospel.
-No, you can't take morning till evening.
-So we need to be succinct in our gospel presentation.
+[11:41] But these days, people won't allow you to have that time, right?
+Tell me about the gospel.
+You don't have morning until evening.
+You have what?
+Two minutes.
+So, we need to be succinct in our gospel presentation.

 How do we do that?
-Well, here is one example, one way of sharing the gospel succinctly by evangelist Glenn Scrivner.
+Well, here's one example, one way of sharing the gospel succinctly.

+by evangelist Glenn Scrivner.
 Let's watch.
 In the beginning, there was light and life and love.
-There was a father loving his son in the joy of the Holy Spirit.
-And everything has come from light and life and love.
+There was a father loving his son in the joy of the Holy Spirit and everything has come from light and life and love.